cyberway/cyberway.documentation/users/white_paper.md

 increased due to increased network latency.
 CyberWay supposes the block replication time to be 3 seconds.

-Block Producers
+Validators
 ---------------

-Block producers are the key members of a protocol.
+Validators are the key members of a protocol.
 They keep the database safe and consistent and get rewarded for that.

-Inspite of EOS’s 21 default block producers, in CyberWay the number of block producers is to be increased up to 101 in the future.
+Inspite of EOS’s 21 default validators, in CyberWay the number of validators is to be increased up to 101 in the future.
 This is required for more decentralization to be achieved.